microsoft/TypeScript-wiki/Spec conformance testing.md

 1. If there is no bug, find out if the spec or the implementation should be changed, and log a bug for it.

 When this process is complete, send a pull request for any tests you have added.
 Check it in as a normal code change (an example pull request is #621).
 Make sure to reference the spec change pull request in your pull request.

+Some guidelines and examples for specific test:
+* Sometimes if there is a code change associated with a spec change, the tests that have been added along with the code change are sufficient, and merely need to be moved.
+An example is tests/cases/compiler/indexSignatureTypeInference.ts in pull request